ABOUT

 Empirically, I use diverse methodologies to trace the transmission and reinterpretation of legal and economic ideas across institutional fields over time.
 These methods include surveys, survey experiments, interviews, participant observation, content analysis, and archival work.

-My recent scholarship has been published in the Yale Law Journal, the Yale Law Journal Forum, and the Emory Law Journal, among others.
+My scholarship has been published in the Yale Law Journal, the California Law Review, the Emory Law Journal, the Yale Law Journal Forum, among others.
 You can find some of my shorter pieces on the Law and Political Economy blog (here and here).

 For more information about my work, please keep scrolling, or email me at dsreddy@berkeley.edu.
-A current copy of my CV is available here.
-A copy of my Research Agenda is available here.
+A copy of my CV is available here.
+A copy of my research agenda is available here.

 SCHOLARSHIP